python/cpython/Doc/library/email.policy.rst

    The same as ``SMTP`` except that :attr:`~EmailPolicy.utf8` is ``True``.
    Useful for serializing messages to a message store without using encoded words in the headers.
-Should only be used for SMTP trasmission if the sender or recipient addresses have non-ASCII characters (the :meth:`smtplib.SMTP.send_message` method handles this automatically).
+Should only be used for SMTP transmission if the sender or recipient addresses have non-ASCII characters (the :meth:`smtplib.SMTP.send_message` method handles this automatically).